 The British Parking Awards have been presented annually by Parking Review magazine since 2002, and the awards ceremony organised by Landor LINKS is the social highlight of the parking calendar.

-The event also saw individuals working in a wide range of roles receive trophies.
-There was also recognition for the Department for Transport’s Traffic and Technology Division for its support of work to develop international data standards for parking data.
+There was also recognition for the Department for Transport’s Traffic and Technology Group, which was presented with the Parking Matters Prize for its support of work to develop international data standards for parking data.

 TransportXtra is part of Landor LINKS